openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   Enable or disable the inspection of the container logs to detect error message and expose them as annotations on Pull Request.

-  Only Github apps is supported.
+  Only GitHub apps is supported.

 * `error-detection-max-number-of-lines`